Gluten-Free Fried Rice

 Ingredient Notes

-• Jasmine Rice – Day-old, cold cooked rice works best because it prevents clumping and helps achieve that signature fried rice texture.
-If you don’t have day-old rice, spread freshly cooked rice on a baking sheet and chill it in the fridge for at least 30 minutes.
+• Jasmine Rice – Day-old, cold rice works best.
+It fries up crispier and doesn’t clump.
+If you don’t have leftovers, spread freshly cooked rice on a baking sheet and chill it for at least 30 minutes.

 • Sesame Oil – Use toasted sesame oil for the best nutty aroma and flavor.

-• Green Onions – Both the white and green parts add flavor, but in this recipe, we’re only using the green tops for a fresh, mild onion bite.
-If you prefer a stronger onion flavor, you can add some of the white parts earlier in the stir-fry process.
+• Green Onions – I only use the green tops here for a fresh, mild bite.
+If you like more onion flavor, chop up some of the white parts and add them in with the carrots.

-• Protein Add-ins – This recipe is flexible!
-Shrimp, chicken, pork, or tofu all work well or you can keep it simple and do egg fried rice like I did.
-If using raw protein, cook it separately before starting the stir-fry, then add it back at the end to keep it from overcooking.
+• Protein Add-ins – Shrimp, chicken, pork, or tofu all work.
+If using raw protein, cook it in the pan first before the eggs, set it aside, and add it back at the end so it doesn’t overcook.

 Recipe FAQs